Rudolf II, Holy Roman Emperor: Occult sciences

 Astrology and alchemy were regarded as mainstream scientific fields in Renaissance Prague, and Rudolf was a firm devotee of both.
-His lifelong quest was to find the philosopher's stone and Rudolf spared no expense in bringing Europe's best alchemists to court, such as Edward Kelley and John Dee.
+His lifelong quest was to find the philosopher's stone, and Rudolf spared no expense in bringing Europe's best alchemists to court, such as Edward Kelley and John Dee.
 Rudolf even performed his own experiments in a private alchemy laboratory.
-When Rudolf was a prince, Nostradamus prepared a horoscope which was dedicated to him as 'Prince and King'.
+When Rudolf was a prince, Nostradamus prepared a horoscope, which was dedicated to him as 'Prince and King'.
 In the 1590s, Michael Sendivogius was active at Rudolph's court.

-Rudolf gave Prague a mystical reputation that persists in part to this day, with Alchemists' Alley on the grounds of Prague Castle a popular visiting place and tourist attraction.
+Rudolf gave Prague a mystical reputation that persists in part to this day, with Alchemists' Alley l, on the grounds of Prague Castle, being a popular visiting place and tourist attraction.

-Rudolf was a patron of the occult sciences, along with this and his practice of tolerance towards Jews; it was during his reign that the legend of the Golem of Prague was established.
+Rudolf was a patron of the occult sciences.
+That and his practice of tolerance towards Jews caused during his reign the legend of the Golem of Prague to be established.

+Issue

+Rudolf had a relationship with the Royal mistress Kateřina Stradová (also known as Anna Marie Stradová, or Catherina Strada, c.
+1568-1629), with whom he had six children: